Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 35 {l0pt}](qr/ep/35.png)

-First, we discuss `SIGHASH_ANYPREVOUT`, a proposed new sighash flag that would enable a cleaner version of the Lightning network and other Layer Two protocols.
+First, we discuss `SIGHASH_ANYPREVOUT`, a proposed new sighash flag that would enable a cleaner version of the Lightning network and other Layer 2 protocols.
 Sighash flags are included in Bitcoin transactions to indicate which part of the transaction is signed by the required private keys.

 This can be (almost) the entire transaction or specific parts of it.
 Signing only specific parts allows for some flexibility to adjust the transaction even after it’s signed, which can sometimes be useful.
 We explain that `SIGHASH_ANYPREVOUT` is a new type of sighash flag that would sign most of the transaction, but not the inputs.
 This means that the inputs could be swapped, as long as the new inputs would still be compatible with the signature.

 ![Ep.
 48 {l0pt}](qr/ep/48.png)

-`SIGHASH_ANYPREVOUT` would be especially useful in context of Eltoo, a proposed Layer Two protocol that would enable a new version of the Lightning network.
+`SIGHASH_ANYPREVOUT` would be especially useful in context of Eltoo, a proposed Layer 2 protocol that would enable a new version of the Lightning network.
 Where Lightning users currently need to store old channel data for security reasons and could also be punished severely if they accidentally broadcast some of this data at the wrong time, we discuss how `SIGHASH_ANYPREVOUT` would do away with this requirement.

 #### Bolt 12 — Recurring Payments, Etc.